 Tracks evidence that content is being created locale-aware from the start — transcreation briefs, structured content, internationalized UX — rather than localization being a downstream afterthought.

-Tracks whether boutique and mid-size LSPs are being squeezed out as enterprise buyers consolidate with mega-LSPs or bypass LSPs entirely via direct AI platforms — questioning whether specialization and relationship advantages still justify their position in the supply chain when AI offers comparable output at lower cost.
+Tracks whether boutique and mid-size LSPs are being squeezed out as enterprise buyers consolidate with mega-LSPs or bypass LSPs entirely via direct AI platforms.